pbanuru/SimpleToDo/README.md

 # Project 1 - *SimpleToDo*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Me / I would prefer not to put my name here**